Kamlesh364/Rock-Paper-Scissors-Using-CV/README.md

 # Rock-Paper-Scissors game using TensorFlow, OpenCv and PyQt5.

 This project consists an application which can be used for the entertainment of Patients in Hospitals.
-The application comprises a Graphical User Interphase(GUI) which created using a python GUI library called PyQt5.
+The application comprises a Graphical User Interface(GUI) which created using a python GUI library called PyQt5.

 The project is tested against **TensorFlow 2.7.0**, **Keras 2.7.0-tf**, and **Python 3.8.10** for the following system specifications: